Dodgers 5 HRs, bounce Angels 9-5; Astros get last AL spot

 Brusdar Graterol (1-2) got the win with one inning of relief, allowing one run and one hit.

 Kershaw tuned up for next week’s NL wild-card series with a so-so performance.
 He gave up four runs — one earned — and eight hits on 78 pitches over four innings.
 He struck out three and walked none.
-The three-time NL Cy Young Award winner ended the regular season with a 2.16 ERA.
+The three-time NL Cy Young Award winner ended the regular season with 6-2 record and a 2.16 ERA.

+“It was a bad night,” Kershaw said.
+“Nothing was great, but thankful it’s now and not later.
+I’m probably just not going to think about this one that much.”

 TRAINER’S ROOM

 Angels: 2B Luis Rengifo was replaced by a pinch runner after singling leading off the seventh.
 Earlier, he took a foul tip off the protector on his lower leg and appeared to be in pain.
+The Angels had no update on him after the game.

-Dodgers: 1B Max Muncy was replaced in the seventh, apparently because of an issue involving his right hand or wrist.
+Dodgers: Muncy was replaced in the seventh after getting stung on the wrist during a checked swing.

 FIRE ALARM